 World Languages

 Students at Epiphany School get early exposure to French beginning in the youngest grades, from pre-k through fifth grade.
-In third through fifth grade, Latin lessons on roots and derivatives build vocabulary while the study of Roman history and mythology provides a foundation for understanding the Western canon of literature and art.

 language-learners at Work